splunk/splunk-addon-for-perforce/README.md

     * `track.csv`
     * `triggers.csv`
     * `user.csv`
-* Splunk Universal or Heavy Forwarder installed and configured to monitor above log files from the Helix Core Server
+* Splunk Universal or Heavy Forwarder installed and [properly configured](https://docs.splunk.com/Documentation/Forwarder/8.2.2/Forwarder/Installanixuniversalforwarder#After_you_install:_Start_and_configure_the_universal_forwarder)

 ### Installation
+Splunk System Administrators are requested to:
+* Configure a new index (e.g. `helix`) which will be populated with events coming from the Helix Core Server
-* Install the app in the UF/HF
+* Install this app in the UF/HF
+* Configure the forwarder `inputs.conf`
+    * make sure monitored log files exist in your Helix Core Server
+    * modify index name if different from `helix`
-* In your forwarder enable data input from `inputs.conf`
+    * enable data input

 ### Usage
 As soon as your data is indexed, build and enjoy your own analytics.